This quickstart walks you through the process of:

 - Train a custom model using your dataset.

-In this quickstart you use the custom user interface (UI) to interact with the Cloud AutoML API.
+In this quickstart you use the custom user interface (UI) to interact with the AutoML Vision API.
 You can also complete all the steps in this quickstart using the AutoML API.
 For further directions on using the UI or API, see the how-to guides.

 Set up your project